Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Gas Absorption Comparison

-In order to measure absorbed gas, the dispensers were left at room temperature for a range of times between 2 and 72 hours, and then heated to a constant temperature, corresponding to about 1.8 mV of fluorescence.
+In order to measure absorbed gas, the dispensers were left at room temperature for a range of times between 2 and 72 hours, and then heated to a constant temperature, corresponding to about 1.8 mV of fluorescence, or about $2 \times 10^{-10}$ Torr of $^{87}$Rb in the glass chamber.
 During the heating process, the RGA measured various gas pressures every few seconds.
 The resulting curves were compared to a curve produced by the dispenser after 1 hour at room temperature (i.e., when almost no gas should have been absorbed).
 The area difference between the curves is proportional to the total waste gas released, as illustrated in Figure \ref{fig:degas}.
 The total gas released is approximated by multiplying the area between the curves by the pump rate of the ion pump.
 Figure \ref{fig:abs_gas} shows the results of these tests and calculations.

-The results show that both dispensers collect similar amounts of gas up to about 24 hours at room temperature.
-At longer times, the chromate dispenser continues to absorb, but the IHOPG levels off, except for hydrogen.
-This is unsurprising because rubidium intercalated graphite is known to act as a getter for hydrogen at room temperature. \cite{Ichimura1992} These results show that the IHOPG dispensers attract less total waste gas than the chromate dispensers when left cold for an extended period, which may increase the IHOPG's utility in experiments where long periods of inactivity are expected.
+The results show that both dispensers and the sympathetically-heated parts of the chamber collect similar amounts of gas up to about 24 hours at room temperature.
+At longer times, the chromate dispenser and the chamber around it continue to absorb, but the IHOPG levels off, except for hydrogen.
+This is unsurprising because rubidium intercalated graphite is known to act as a getter for hydrogen at room temperature. \cite{Ichimura1992} These results suggest that the IHOPG dispensers attract less total waste gas than the chromate dispensers when left cold for an extended period, though the amount of the effect which can be attributed to the dispenser rather than nearby chamber walls is difficult to determine.
+However, the data suggest that the IHOPG may have additional utility in experiments where long (days or longer) periods of inactivity are expected, in addition to their overall lower level of undesired gas output.